 The lightness of raw foods can be misinterpreted

 Lighter plant-based foods like fruits and vegetables on their own tend not to contain many calories so make a note of that.
 If we don’t get enough calories we can lose too much weight.

 We are so used to eating until we “feel full”, that switching suddenly to much lighter foods can leave us feeling like we’ve not eaten enough or that we’re still hungry.
 This is when it’s tempting to grab foods that were trying to move away from to fill any gap.

 For me this was reaching for crisps.

 I think there’s a period of adjustment here so enjoy eating plenty of the good foods to make sure that you’re getting enough.
 And it’s key to make sure that you have plenty of healthier foods that you love instantly available at home.

 Then when you do reach for something, it’s healthy and satisfying, and not on the naughty list.

 Remember that we are all different.
 Our needs will vary depending on our own personal preference, where we are in life, whether we’re younger/older, how active you are etc.

-If you’re thinking about introducing more raw foods into your diet then please do your own research and - as we’ve always been told by the powers that be – remember that it’s all about balance.
+If you’re thinking about introducing more raw foods into your diet or how to start a raw food diet then please do your own research and - as we’ve always been told by the powers that be – remember that it’s all about balance.